-The orthopedagogue will also include in his/her plan of action those facets of the PES which lie outside his/her field of work, i.e., social work, medical, paramedical, and psychiatric investigations, and "treatments".
+The orthopedagogue will also include those facets of the PES on his/her plan of action which lie outside his/her field of work, i.e., social work, medical, paramedical, and psychiatric investigations, and "treatments".
 He/she does this in his/her capacity as an educator.
-In this manner, provision is made for compensating and/or correcting for the changeable non-pedagogical factors which gave rise to the PES, e.g., physical, and constitutional defects, non-pedagogical family factors, sub-cultural, and societal-structural factors.
-An orthopedagogue continually asks the following questions: what do the medical facts, and the family's social situation mean for educating a child to adulthood?
+In this way, provision is made for compensating and/or correcting for the changeable non-pedagogical factors which gave rise to the PES, e.g., physical, and constitutional defects, non-pedagogical family factors, subcultural, and societal structural factors.
+An orthopedagogue continually asks the following questions: what do the medical facts and the family's social situation mean for educating a child to adulthood?
 Of these data, what is important for a child's adequate personal development?
 Dealing with these questions is pedagogical activity.